Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work

 2. Selecting Cash-In > Remittance in the App

-Currently, there's only one app in the Philippines that can claim remittance from Western Union.
+Currently, only one app in the Philippines can claim remittance from Western Union.
 It's the app from Globe Telecom called "GCash".

-It's basically a digital wallet with multiple functions including cash-in via remittance.
-You'll need to have an account there, so you can use this function.
+It's basically a digital wallet with multiple functions, including cash-in via remittance.
+You'll need to have an account there so that you can use this function.
 Hence, if you haven't created an account, stop for a moment and register.
 The app itself will guide you through the registration process, so you don't have to worry about it.

 3. Inputting the Reference Number and the Expected Amount

-Once you are on the landing page of GCash app, just tap "Cash-In" and then "Remittance."
-There are currently three options listed including "Paypal" and "Western Union."
+Once you are on the landing page of the GCash app, just tap "Cash-In" and then "Remittance."
+There are currently three options listed, including "Paypal" and "Western Union."
 Tap the latter.

-It will load up in-app the Western Union facility, and you can only proceed by keying in the reference number (this is the one discussed in Step 1).
+It will load up in-app at the Western Union facility, and you can only proceed by keying in the reference number (this is the one discussed in Step 1).

 Another input is the expected amount to be received.
 If your transaction is in PHP, you need to key in the exact amount, but if the amount is in USD, in my experience, you can input an estimate close to the converted value in PHP.
-Example, if you are expecting $100, you can multiply it by PHP52, so you can type in P5,200 as the expected amount.
+For example, if you are expecting $100, you can multiply it by PHP52 so that you can type in P5,200 as the expected amount.

 4. Confirming the Transaction Details

-The app will then be flashing the details for your confirmation.
+The app will then flash the details for your confirmation.
 Carefully review the information.
-Once done, you may tap on "Confirm" to begin processing of your claim.
+Once done, you may tap on "Confirm" to begin processing your claim.

 5. Receiving the Payment or Remittance